berretterry/sdm-proxy-cluster/README.md

 At this time the project is only for AWS.

-Resources can be onboarded based on preference or need by commenting or uncommenting out the resource in the cs_demo_config.tf file.
+Resources can be onboarded based on preference or need by filling out the [config.tf](./config.tf) file.

 ### Infrastructure